Al-Mo'ez

 oldest street in the world

-museum where you will come across the oldest street in the heart of the city
+museum where you will come across one of the city's oldest street

 established by the Fatimid Leader Al-Mo'ez Ledin Allah Al-Fatimi, and it is the